sjregan/jQuery.AutoLink/README.md

 ## Changes

 This fork <a href="https://github.com/MarQuisKnox/jquery.linky">@MarQuisKnox</a> has the following changes:
-1. Adds the option to link locally
+1. Adds the option to link locally<br>
-2. Adds the option to specify the href target
+2. Adds the option to specify the href target<br>
 3. Fixes YouTube Embeds

 ## Usage